markekraus/PSRAW/docs/Module/about_RedditOAuthScope.md

 Describes the RedditOAuthScope Class

 # LONG DESCRIPTION
 The `RedditOAuthScope` Class is used to define OAuth Scopes for Reddit's API.
 All OAuth Access Tokens are limited in what functions they may perform.
 Scopes for an application define what the application can and cannot do on the API.
-When creating a new `RedditApplication` class, one or more `RedditOAuthScope` objects are required to be set on the `Scope` property.
-When a request is made for an OAuth Authorization Code, the scopes will be provided and the resulting Access Token will only be valid for those scopes.

 `RedditOAuthScope` objects can be created manually or you can retrieve all valid scopes with `Get-RedditOAuthScope`. `RedditOAuthScope` objects appear as properties on `RedditApplication` and `RedditOAuthToken` objects.